KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/push_to_github.md

 # Push to GitHub

-1. Make sure you have created your GitHub account and are logged in to [https://github.com](https://github.com/)
+1. Make sure you have created your GitHub account from [the tools setup](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/user-accounts---github-slack--codecademy.html) and are logged in to [https://github.com](https://github.com/)

 2. Create a new repository named **trivia-api** on github.com.

-  1. Via Github.com website
+  1. In Google chrome, navigate to [https://github.com](https://github.com/)

-    In the upper-right corner of any page, click **+**, and then click **New repository**.
+  2. In the upper-right corner, click **+**, and then click **New repository**.

     {% hint style='danger' %}
 Make sure **Initialize this repository with a README** is **unchecked**.

     ![](/assets/images/no-readme.PNG)
   {% endhint %}

-  2. Or via curl
+2. In Git Bash or iTerm2, initialize the _trivia-api_ directory as local Git repository (aka repo).

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```
-    curl -u 'your_github_username' https://api.github.com/user/repos -d "{\"name\":\"trivia-api\"}"
-    ```

-    Replace `your_github_username` with your own GitHub username but keep the quotes.

-2. Initialize the _trivia-api_ directory as local Git repository (aka repo).

-  {% label %}Git Bash/iTerm2{% endlabel %}
-  ```
   git init
   ```

+3. In Atom, right click in the left side Project pane and choose "**New File**."
+Name this file _.gitignore_ (**notice the filename starts with a .**)

-3. In Atom, create a _.gitignore_ file in the root directory of the project and in that file type:
+4. Double click on that file in the left side Project pane to open it for editing and in that file type:

   {% label %}Atom | .gitignore{% endlabel %}
   ```
   node_modules/
   ```

-4. You must connect the repository from GitHub to this repository you now have locally on your computer.
+5. You must connect the repository from GitHub (on the internet) to this repository you now have locally on your computer.
 This is called adding a remote repository.

+  {% hint style='tip' %}
+For more information on working with remotes read [Git Basics - Working with Remotes from the Pro Git book](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
+  {% endhint %}

   1. In Google Chrome on the GitHub site make sure you have your `trivia-api` repository open.